Madhuarvind/FinWiseAi/docs/technical-design-document.md

 The system is designed to be highly transparent and customizable, empowering users to shape the AI's behavior.

--   **Taxonomy Management:** Users have full control over the category taxonomy via the **`/taxonomy`** page.
-They can add, edit, or delete categories, which are stored in the `/categories` Firestore collection.
-The initial set of categories is defined in `src/lib/categories.json` and can be seeded into the database.
+-   **Taxonomy Management:** Users have full control over the category taxonomy.
+They can add, edit, or delete categories, and the initial set is seeded from the `config/taxonomy.json` file, making the base system easily configurable.
 -   **User Feedback Loop:** The core feedback mechanism is built into the **`TransactionDetailSheet`**.
 When a transaction is flagged for review (due to low confidence), the user is prompted to verify or change the category.
 This correction is not just a label change; it's a signal that is fed back into the system.
 While full model retraining is out of scope for the hackathon, this feedback is logged and used to demonstrate how a continuous learning loop would be implemented, directly influencing future model iterations and fine-tuning adapters (as simulated in the Model Hub).

 ---